| |

 Notes

-• Whole 30 Mayonnaise is not as thick as regular {Best Foods} mayonnaise, so this dressing is a bit more on the thin side.
-I still use it to “dip” my chicken into, but your kids might make a bigger mess when dunking.
+• Whole30 Mayonnaise is not as thick as regular (Best Foods) mayonnaise, so this dressing is a bit more on the thin side.
+I still use it to “dip” my chicken tenders into, but your kids might make a bigger mess when dunking.

-• This dressing is good for a week, if it lasts that long.
+• Store dressing in the refrigerator, in an airtight container for up to one week.
 Vinegar kills bacteria, which is why ketchup lasts so long.
 It’s the breaking down of the green onions and parsley that matter, so use the freshest ingredients that you can.

 Nutrition